redcap3000/crypto-socket/README.md

 **Note**

-As of now **Poloniex** exchange only has one open socket that sends back all data.
-The above syntax is not recommeneded unless you are only following one symbol; as it will open up multiple sockets that return all data, and filter out your selections.
+As of now, **Poloniex** exchange only has one open socket that sends back all data.
+The above syntax is not recommeneded unless you are only following one symbol, as it will open up multiple sockets that returns all data, and filter out your selections.
 __________

 ### echoExchange()

-A simple printout of all open ticker quotes.
+A simple printout of all opened ticker quotes.